khoppenworth/HRassessv300/README.md

 - `BASE_URL` (defaults to `/`)
 - `APP_DEBUG` (`1` to show errors in development, otherwise disable display of errors)

+### Single sign-on

+Administrators can configure Google Workspace or Microsoft Entra ID (Azure AD) authentication under **Administration → Branding & Landing**.
+Provide the client ID, client secret, and (for Microsoft) the tenant identifier.
+The OAuth redirect URL is `<BASE_URL>/oauth.php?provider=<google|microsoft>&action=callback`; ensure this is registered with each provider.
+When enabled, the login page renders "Sign in with Google" or "Sign in with Microsoft" buttons alongside the classic username/password form.

 ## Internationalisation

 Translations live in `lang/*.json`.
 Users can switch between English, French, and Amharic via the language selector.
 Preferences persist in the session and a cookie.
 To add a language: